 Interviewing with confidence

-Through the Alumni Sharing Knowledge (ASK) network, we can connect you with an alumni volunteer or professional in your field that can simulate a job or internship interview and provide one-on-one guidance.
-Practice interviews generally last about an hour and will mimic similar conditions you may encounter during a real interview.
-The ASK Practice Interviews are offered on a by-request basis via depaulasknetwork.com.
+- Through the Alumni Sharing Knowledge (ASK) network, you can connect with an alumni volunteer or professional in your field that can simulate a job or internship interview and provide one-on-one guidance.
+Practice Interviews are offered on a by-request basis via depaulasknetwork.com.

 Conduct a video mock interview